lindelwa122/Hacktoberfest-Introduction-To-Programming/README.md

 For this section, your task is to convert an algorithm to code using any programming language of your choice.
 Click [here](https://en.wikipedia.org/wiki/List_of_programming_languages) to see a list of options.

+*Tip: If you decide to follow the above link, just hover over the language to know what it is about.*

 Below we have a simple algorithm that **adds x and y and returns the answer to the user.**

 ```python